ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 # Deploy a Subnet on Mainnet with Multisig Authorization

-Connect ledger 1, be sure it is unblocked and with the Avalanche Ledger App Running, as in

 ## Rationale

 Subnet operations can be done under a permissioned multisig scheme,